 Packaged in a paper tube with a metal base and lid, Bar Keeper’s Friend is excellent at removing buildup on stainless steel surfaces.
 We also have a container under the sink and use it to remove baked-on buildup under stainless steel pans.
 It’s also the key to a bright and shiny sink!

 Bar Keeper’s Friend is easy to find at a grocery store near you.

 Did you know that you can polish stainless steel with olive oil?
 Simply dab a small amount onto a clean rag and buff it into the stainless steel.

 We have black appliances that show water droplets when we wipe them down unless we use my favorite glass polishing cloths.
 They’re perfect for cleaning mirrors, windows, and anything else that you want a streak-free shine on.

 This is another place where I use Sal Suds!
 Simply dilute it into your mop water following the bottle directions and mop.

 We also scored a steam mop for $5 at our local thrift store and I alternate mopping with Sal Suds and steam mopping.

-Use zero waste dishwashing cloths and sustainable sponges
+Zero waste dishwashing cloths & sustainable sponges